 Based on the existing topography on the project site, runoff is generally conveyed overland towards existing ditches, culverts, wetlands, and streams onsite and offsite.
 Some of the receiving waters in Washington County, specifically Champlain Canal and its minor tributaries are currently listed as 303(d) segments impaired by construction related pollutants (Appendix E of the GP-0-20-001 permit).
-However, all the receiving waterbodies in Washington County are not identified as an enhanced phosphorus watershed (Appendix C of the GP-0-20-001 permit).
+But all of the receiving waters in Saratoga County are not listed as 303(d) segments impaired waterbodies in Appendix E of the GP-0-20-001 permit.
+Moreover, all the receiving waterbodies in Washington County and Saratoga County are not identified as an enhanced phosphorus watershed (Appendix C of the GP-0-20-001 permit).